iburns/AdjustableVitalsMonitor/README.md

 # Adjustable Vitals Monitor - Project AVM
-This project was created during HealthHacks 2017, a 24 hour hackathon, as a solution to a challenge presented by OpenEMR: creating a device that measured vitals and
+This project was created during HealthHacks 2017, a 24 hour hackathon, as a solution to a challenge presented by OpenEMR.

 Please check out the full write up here: https://devpost.com/software/project-avm-adjustable-vitals-monitor